sandralefdal/car-pricing/README.md

 ### Installing

-First, you should create a virtualenvironment to install required dependencies in
+First, you should create a virtualenvironment to install required dependencies.

 To create a virtualenvironment with name {name_of_env}, make sure you have virtualenv installed, and run: